universal-ctags/ctags/docs/optlib.rst

 	you want to use permanently.
 It's really the new language parsers using --regex-<LANG> and such that are about "Extending ctags", no?

-Exuberant-ctags allows a user to add a new parser to ctags with ``--langdef=<LANG>`` and ``--regex-<LANG>=...`` options.
+Exuberant Ctags allows a user to add a new parser to ctags with ``--langdef=<LANG>`` and ``--regex-<LANG>=...`` options.

-Universal Ctags follows and extends the design of Exuberant-ctags in more powerful ways, as described in the following chapters.
+Universal Ctags follows and extends the design of Exuberant Ctags in more powerful ways, as described in the following chapters.

 Universal Ctags encourages users to share the new parsers defined by